Justin01Wu/WebApp/spnego/README.md

 + It is open source project, no vendor is supporting it
 + KeyCloak and related design forced microServices stay inside enterprise network rather than the cloud because:
 	+ KeyCloak is using Spnego protocol which has to talk to KDC
-	+ client applications using its public key to verify token
+	+ client applications directly access its URL to get public key
 	+ client applications has to talk to KeyCloak when they are renewing access token
 + Client applications is fully coupled with KeyCloak, they depends on KeyCloak code:
 	+ JavaScript: `import Keycloak from 'keycloak-js'`